 “While split-screen content isn’t necessarily a new concept, I think we’ll see it gain some traction in the coming year.
 Split-screen content is a great way to tell a story with your site and get the right information to site visitors in a creative and effective manner.
 By using both sides of the screen independently, you can tailor each section to a specific message or image and capitalize on the screen space that’s currently in client view at any given time.
 This is a great option for many veterinary websites.
 However, make sure to consider the following in order to implement this design effectively:

 - Implement sparingly and with purpose: Use a combination of images, text, and white space to highlight important messages, and allow visitors room to digest the information and move naturally through your website.
 Make sure not to overload each section with content, as that can be distracting to the user, causing them to be overwhelmed.
 Think of it like viewing two separate websites at once… Where does your eye go?
 Directly to the exit, that’s where.

 - Relationships are key: What I mean is, while each section can (and should) be independent, it’s important that they’re related.
 The content on each side of the page should have a natural connection to one another, and that connection needs to be done strategically to move users through your website.
-For example, an effective use of split screen design for a veterinary practice would be their location and hours, with a split screen to the make-an-appointment form.”
+For example, effective use of split-screen design for a veterinary practice would be their location and hours, with a split-screen to the make-an-appointment form.”

 2. Large Color Blocks